forcedotcom/code-analyzer/messages/rules-command.md

 # flags.output-file.summary

 Name of the file where the selected rules are written.
-The file format depends on the extension you specify; the currently supported extensions are .json and .csv.
+The file format depends on the extension you specify; the currently supported extensions are .json and .csv

 # flags.output-file.description